 A Bachelor of Science in Anatomy and Physiology from the University of Queensland was completed in 1990.
 A two year Masters in Chiropractic clinical science from Macquarie University and the Sydney College of Chiropractic completed the requirements for professional qualification.

 Private practice from 1993 began in a multidisciplinary clinic (Bayside Physical Therapies) where a close working relationship existed with other practitioners such as physiotherapists and doctors.
 Time spent in this practice and the development of skills required to perform an expanded role with professional athletes has strongly influenced the way Matt approaches his patients.
+Often described ‘not like other Chiropractors’, Matt has continued to expand his skill set throughout his career to include many treatment approaches rather than trying to apply the same model for every patient.
+Manipulation and mobilisation of the spine and extremities is often a part of patient care although in many cases stabilisation through strapping, bracing and postural correction is a more appropriate course of action.
+Some people will respond to dry needling where others may have a better result from a release technique.
+It’s all about working out the best course of action for a given situation and it’s this sense of problem solving that inspires Matt.

 In 2004 Matt became the national team practitioner for Surfing Australia.
 He has accompanied open teams to the world surfing games in Ecuador (04), California (06), Portugal (08) and Costa Rica (09).
 Junior world team title campaigns include events in Tahiti, California, Brasil, Portugal, France, Ecuador, Peru and Panama (04-2012).
 In 2011, Matt also worked in China on the inaugural Women’s world longboard tour event.